earloc/TypealizR/docs/reference/TR0004_UnrecognizedParameterType.md

 > e.g. `xyz` as ín `hello {world:xyz}`

-If no parameter-type was found, the generator just assumes to use `object`.
+If no parameter-annotation was found, the generator just assumes to use `object`.

 When a value is found, it is matched against the following built-in data-types, in order to generate a stricter typed method-signature: